 The majority of patients are able to perform daily activities more easily after knee replacement surgery.
 Most people can expect their knee replacement to last for many years, giving them an improved quality of life with less pain, along with improved motion and strength.

-Orthopedic services available in Mora, Hinckley and Pine City.
-Call Welia at 800.679.1313 or schedule an appointment using MyChart.
+Orthopedic services are available in Mora, Hinckley and Pine City.
+Call Welia Health at 320.679.1313 or schedule an appointment using MyChart.

 A referral may be required from your primary care provider, please check with your insurance carrier.